jonasjaguar/jaguos-login-theme/README.md

   * Adjust the size of the user image:
   `changeAvatarPixelSize=`

 You might see some grey pixels around your user image which is caused by the anti-aliasing of the opacity mask.
-You may change the fill color of the mask that resides in `components/artwork/mask.svg` to a color that better matches with your user images colors.
+You may change the fill colour of the mask that resides in `components/artwork/mask.svg` to a colour that better matches with your user images colours.
 Do **not** change the *opacity* of the mask.
-Take note that this might affect other user images with different colors present on your system.
+Take note that this might affect other user images with different colours present on your system.

 ### License